-Given that the municipality has changed significantly since the first Code was produced, we undertook an extensive review and asked for feedback.
+Given that the municipality has changed significantly since the first Code was produced, we've undertaken an extensive review.

-This amendment puts all our comprehensive requirements into our customers' hands, in one place, in plain language - to enable better planning, applications, approvals and compliance.
+This draft amendment puts all our comprehensive requirements into our customers' hands, in one place, in plain language - to enable better planning, applications, approvals and compliance.

-In amending the Code, we can also connect to our broader program of delivering digital services where possible.
+In amending the Code, we'll also connect to our broader program of delivering digital services where possible.

-The updated Code makes it easier to do business with the City of Melbourne by:
+The updated Code will make it easier to do business with the City of Melbourne by:

-- removing red tape
+- · removing red tape

 - reducing approval times

 - automating permits in some cases.

-The amendment expands our guidance on hoardings, gantries, scaffolds, cranes, excavation, skips, rubbish chutes, vehicle crossings and nuisance abatement.
+The updated Code expands our guidance on hoardings, gantries, scaffolds, cranes, excavation, skips, rubbish chutes, vehicle crossings and nuisance abatement.